gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Users can follow a product they like.
-This API retrieves the products the user have followed.
+Retrieve a list of products or brands the user is following.

 *Returned Response:*